whatisnuclear/website/microreactors.md

 NuScale and Oklo have uprated their designs _specifically_ to reduce the overall cost.

-Outside nuclear, we know that GE alone manufactures 200,000 MW of internal combustion engine capacity per year for vehicles using ultra-optimized assembly lines and a lean global supply chain.
+Outside nuclear, we know that GM alone manufactures 200,000 MW of internal combustion engine capacity per year for vehicles using ultra-optimized assembly lines and a lean global supply chain.
 Yet, zero of these engines are used for electricity generation.
 Why?
 Because the big fossil-fired generators are so much